By Canada specialist Emily

 When to visit the Canadian Rockies

-June to September is the main travel season, but to avoid the crowds I prefer visiting in late September, when the landscape is dappled green and burnt orange.
+June to September is the main travel season, but to avoid the crowds I prefer visiting in late September, when the landscape is dappled bright yellow from the changing leaves of larch and aspen trees.
 At this time, visitor numbers have thinned out, but you can still enjoy the same activities before temperatures plummet.

 I also like visiting in May — while lakes are sometimes still frozen at this time, meaning some activities are off-limits, the snow-covered mountain peaks create a dramatic backdrop and visitor numbers are still relatively low.
 As May turns to June, everything becomes vivid green and wildflowers spring up.